-¢ ¢ 208330000000001000 0 052109 BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" T N, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN SHOWN HE ELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS 1.
-Authority to elect as Directors the following eight (8) nominees. following eight (8) nominees.
-2. Proposal to ratify the appointment of Deloitte & Touche LLP as independent registered public accounting firm of the Company for the year ending December 31, 2010.
-NOMINEES: O MARK A. COLLAR O DAVID J. DRACHMAN O DONALD C. HARRISON, M.D.
-O MICHAEL D. HOOVEN O RICHARD M. JOHNSTON O ELIZABETH D. KRELL, Ph.D.
-O MARK R. LANNING O KAREN P. ROBARDS hority to vote for any individual nominee(s), mark "FOR ALL of fill in the circle next to each nominee you wish to withhold, as THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO CONTRARY DIRECTION IS INDICATED, WILL BE VOTED AS FOLLOWS: (1) FOR THE ELECTION OF THE NOMINATED DIRECTORS; (2) FOR THE RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDED DECEMBER 31, 2010; AND (3) IN THE DISCRETION OF THE PROXY HOLDERS ON SUCH OTHER MATTERS AS MAY COME BEFORE THE MEETING.
-PLEASE SIGN, DATE AND PROMPTLY RETURN THIS PROXY IN THE ENCLOSED RETURN ENVELOPE, WHICH IS POSTAGE PREPAID IF MAILED IN THE UNITED STATES.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-I PLAN TO ATTEND THE MEETING $\ \Box$ Sig gnature of Shareholder Date: Signature of Shareholder Date:

-Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a partnership, please sign in partnership name by authorized person.
+□ 208330000000000001000 ) 3 051811 051811 RECOMMENDS A VOTE "FOR" THE ELECTION URN PROMPTLY IN THE ENCLOSED ENVELOI F DIRECTORS AND "FOR" PROPOSAL 2.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
+Authority to elect as Directors the following eight (8) nominees.
+FOR AGAINST 2.
+Proposal to ratify the appointment of Deloitte & Touche LLP as independent registered public accounting firm of the Company for the year ending December 31, 2011.
+ABSTAIN FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) NOMINEES: ¡ MARK A. COLLAR ¡ DAVID J. DRACHMAN ¡ DONALD C. HARRISON, M.D. ¡ MICHAEL D. HOOVEN ¡ RICHARD M. JOHNSTON ¡ ELIZABETH D. KRELL, Ph.D. ¡ MARK R. LANNING ¡ KAREN P. ROBARDS THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO CONTRARY DIR INDICATED, WILL BE VOTED AS FOLLOWS: (1) FOR THE ELECTION OF NOMINATED DIRECTORS; (2) FOR THE RATIFICATION OF THE APPOINT DELOITTE & TOUCHE LLP AS INDEPENDENT REGISTERED PUBLIC ACC FIRM FOR THE YEAR ENDED DECEMBER 31, 2011; AND (3) IN THE DISC THE PROXY HOLDERS ON SUCH OTHER MATTERS AS MAY COME BEFOMEETING.
+PLEASE SIGN, DATE AND PROMPTLY RETURN THIS PROXY IN THE ENCRETURN ENVELOPE, WHICH IS POSTAGE PREPAID IF MAILED IN THE USTATES.
+THE MENT OF COUNTING RETION OF DRE THE hority to vote for any individual nominee(s), mark "FO! e next to each nominee you wish to withhold, as shown I PLAN TO ATTEND THE E MEETING int, please check the box at right and indicate your new Please note that changes to the registered name(s) on the is method.
+Signature of Stockholder Date: Signature of Stockholder Date: administrator, atto rney, trustee or guardian, please give full ti When shares are held jointly, each holder should sign.
+When signing as as such.
+If the signer is a corporation, please sign full corporate name by ship, please sign in partnership name by authorized person.

-2010 ANNUAL MEETING OF STOCKHOLDERS
+2011 ANNUAL MEETING OF STOCKHOLDERS